top of page

 Person: So, does the school like, send you books and stuff?

-Me: I've been asked this multiple times by total strangers and even by medical doctors.
+Me: I've been asked this just this way multiple times by total strangers and even by medical doctors.
 That's kind of how it worked during the shutdown.
 The school sent packets or links and your student did them.
 Homeschooling is a bit different.
 Gloriously, you have a say in what they learn and when.
 So if your child is very interested in something, you can let them spend a lot of time on it instead of moving on the next day.
 On the other hand, if they are lost and don't understand something, you can work on it as long as necessary before moving on.
 YOU have the power to choose.
 You can even choose the best curriculum!
 Does your book lover need a literature-based curriculum?
 Does your straightforward son prefer a textbook approach?
 Does your hands-on learner need to do and build?
 It's your choice.
 (See the Curricula section) Now, having said that, if your state has you working under an umbrella school, there may be more limited choices for you.
 But the when and how is still in your hands.
 Also, you can always choose a box curriculum and that's kind of like someone sending you "books and stuff."

 Person: Do you have to turn in grades?